voxel51/fiftyone/docs/user_guide/dataset_creation/disk_datasets.rst

 Disk format
 ~~~~~~~~~~~

-Datasets of this type are read/written in the following format:
+Datasets of this type are read in the following format:

 .. code:: shell